Get Your Best Mortgage Deal!

 Each lender will have its own lending criteria and affordability assessments that take into account various factors beyond just the borrower’s income.

-Here are some examples highlighting the difference the increased multiples make:
+Here are some examples showing the difference higher income multiples can make:

 How does a 5.5x income multiple work if I want a joint mortgage?